elavoie/pando-handbook/README.md

       }, 1000)
     }

-You can square a list of numbers:
+Try squaring a list of numbers:

     pando square.js 1 2 3 4 5 6 7 8 9 10